Al$_{1-x}$Hf$_{x}$N Thin Films with Enhanced Piezoelectric Responses for GHz Surface Acoustic Wave Devices: Conclusion

 \section{Conclusion}

 In conclusion, we have demonstrated that phase-pure wurtzite $\Hfx$ thin films with tunable composition up to at least $x=0.17$ can be synthesized by reactive co-sputtering.
-Comprehensive structural characterization reveals that films deposited on both (100) Si and (0001) sapphire are strongly $c$-axis oriented and, on sapphire, possess a preferred in-plane orientational relationship with the substrate, but contain a relatively broad mosaic spread and grain misorientations that could be improved through future growth optimization.
-In contrast to the intensively investigated \ce{Al_{1-x}Sc_xN} system, Hf incorporation leads to an approximately isotropic lattice expansion, with the $c/a$ ratio remaining near 1.6 across the investigated composition range.
+Comprehensive structural characterization reveals that films deposited on both (100) Si and (0001)-oriented $c$-plane $\alpha$-\ce{Al2O3} ($c$-\ce{Al2O3}) are strongly $c$-axis oriented and, on $c$-\ce{Al2O3}, possess a preferred in-plane orientational relationship with the substrate.
+Still, they contain a relatively broad mosaic spread and grain misorientations that could be improved through future growth optimization.
+In contrast to the intensively investigated \ce{Al_{1-x}Sc_xN} system, Hf incorporation into AlN leads to an approximately isotropic lattice expansion, with the $c/a$ ratio remaining near 1.6 across the investigated composition range.
 Complementary XAS measurements reveal enhanced cross-gap $p$-$d$ hybridization, which can increase the Born effective charge and has been invoked to explain the enhanced piezoelectricity in other material classes.
-Consistent with this mechanism, PFM measurements show that the piezoelectric coefficient, $d_{33}$, nearly doubles with Hf incorporation, despite the increasing structural disorder in the Hf-containing films.
+Consistent with this mechanism, PFM measurements show that the piezoelectric coefficient, $d_{33}$, triples with Hf incorporation, despite the increasing structural disorder in the Hf-containing films.
 Together, these findings indicate that the increased piezoelectric response primarily arises from electronic effects, which stands in contrast to the key role of the anisotropic lattice distortion in \ce{Al_{1-x}Sc_xN}.